-The crude oils received at the refinery are heated and enter the atmospheric distillation column.
-The residue from atmospheric distillation is subject to a second distillation in a vacuum column to produce pavinggrade bitumen.
-The refinery produces a wide range of petroleum derivatives, and bitumen is a minor product compared to others.
+The crude oils received by the refinery are heated and enter the atmospheric distillation column.

+The residue from atmospheric distillation is subject to a second distillation in a vacuum column to produce paving-grade bitumen.
+The refinery produces a wide range of petroleum derivative products, with bitumen being a minor product compared to others.